toowoxx/terraform-provider-packer/docs/resources/image.md

 - `ignore_environment` (Boolean) Prevents passing all environment variables of the provider through to Packer
 - `manifest_path` (String) Path to the Packer manifest JSON to read after build.
 If set, a manifest must be written to that path.
 If unset, the provider passes a temporary path via environment variable TPP_MANIFEST_PATH; if Packer does not create it, the manifest remains null.
 - `name` (String) Name of this build.
 This value is not passed to Packer.
-- `sensitive_variables` (Dynamic, Sensitive) Sensitive variables to pass to Packer (does the same as variables, but makes sure Terraform knows these values are sensitive).
+- `sensitive_variables` (Dynamic, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Sensitive variables to pass to Packer (does the same as variables, but makes sure Terraform knows these values are sensitive).
 Can contain following types: bool, number, string, list(string), set(string).
 - `triggers` (Map of String) Values that, when changed, trigger an update of this resource
 - `variables` (Dynamic) Variables to pass to Packer.
 Must be map or object.
 Can contain following types: bool, number, string, list(string), set(string).